isabella232/partner-center-pr.tr-tr/partner-center/announcements/2020-september.md

 ### <a name="impacted-audience"></a>Etkilene hedef kitle

-Kuruluşta yer alan tüm iş Microsoft İş Ortağı Ağı.
+Kuruluşta tüm iş ortağı Microsoft İş Ortağı Ağı.

 ### <a name="summary"></a>Özet